keelback-code/odd-art-history/README.md

 * The Odd Resources page will provide further non-academic information

 A first time visitor who is already interested in the field and comes to the site looking for something different to the usual academic information (such as Jstor):

-*I want to easily understand the content and layout of the site*

-*I want to intuitively navigate the site to browse content*

-*I want to be able to access and use the website as intended on any device*

-*I want to view interesting information on paintings*

-*I want to find further information and non-academic resources*

 *I want to view sources for information if needed*

 * Each painting page will have links and references for the information and images used.
 In theory, if user suggestions are added to the site then the user name would also be added (with their permission).

 A returning visitor wishing to contribute to the site: